 Example of Cookie Use:

 Functional Third Party Cookies: We use third party cookies to – for example – process your subscription to our newsletter, your ghost net data submissions, or a payment you have made.
-Without them you would simply lose information from one page to the next.
-We also use social media (e.g. Instagram, Twitter, Facebook, YouTube) link buttons to connect with/to their websites, so read their cookie use policy to check what information they’re collecting on you too.
-Our email marketing (which includes our newsletter) may be trackable at an individual level, allowing us to determine, for example, opens and link clicks.
+Without them, you would simply lose information from one page to the next.
+We also use social media (e.g. Instagram, Twitter, Facebook, YouTube) link buttons to connect with/to these websites, so read their cookie use policy to check what information they’re collecting on you too.
+Our email marketing (which includes our newsletter) may be track-able at an individual level, allowing us to determine, for example, opens and link clicks.
 This information is generally used to help assess the effectiveness of communications.